Embrace long walks, local pubs, fresh air and a spoiling selection of country comforts at one of England's finest luxury hotels

 Cliveden House, Berkshire

-History and drama flavour the corridors, peppered with suits of armour and ornate marble busts.
+History and drama flavour the corridors, peppered with suits of armour and ornate marble busts, while the rooms themselves serve up an appropriately gilded experience.
 The relaxed, rustic Astor Grill warmly buzzes with families and weekending couples in tweed and shearling, while the occasion-worthy André Garrett restaurant serves contemporary French cuisine, beneath gilded cornaces and crystal chandeliers.
-There the sybaritic spa has an indoor and outdoor pool, with Sarah Chapman facials on the treatment menu.
+Then there's the sybaritic spa, which is home to an indoor and outdoor pool and gym, with Sarah Chapman facials on the treatment menu.

 Location: Cliveden Road, Taplow, Maidenhead SL6 0JF